Made in the Trades: Guide for Job Seekers & Apprentices

 Next, you can explore the following options:

-- Optional: Complete a Pre-apprenticeship, or College Certificate, or OYAP Program
+- Optional: Complete a Pre-apprenticeship, or College Certificate, or Ontario Youth Apprenticeship Program (OYAP)

 - Find an employer and get hired

-- Sign a training agreement with the Ministry of Labour, Training and Skills Development, and register with the Ontario College of Trades (you must be a member to work as an apprentice in Ontario)
+- Sign a training agreement with the Ministry of Labour, Immigration, Training and Skills Development (MLITSD)

 Do Your Research

 There really is a skilled trade for everyone!
 Perhaps you haven’t found yours yet.
 Or perhaps the job is so new, you haven’t heard of it yet!
-Click the link below to explore various trades and to see if you have the right skills to succeed:
+Click below to explore the various trades and see if you have the right skills to succeed:

 After exploring the various skilled trades available, choose five that interest you most.
 You might want to ask yourself the following:

-You can find out more information about each skilled trade, annual salaries, job prospects, and more by accessing the following resources
+You can find out more information about each skilled trade, including its annual salaries, job prospects, and more by using the following resources:

 You can tap into the following financial supports to assist you on your journey to apprenticeship completion:

 Get help to pay for tools and equipment for your trade.
-The amount depends on the trade you’re apprenticing in.
+The amount depends on the trade where you’re apprenticing.
 To qualify, you must have a registered training agreement and have been registered as an apprentice for at least 12 months.